-Resources refer to whatever information problem solvers understand (or misunderstand) that might be brought to bear on a problem.

-Heuristic refers to strategies and techniques problem solvers have (or lack) for making progress when working on non-routine problems.

-Control refers to the way problem solvers use (or fail to use) the information at their disposal.
+- 1. Resources refer to whatever information problem solvers understand (or misunderstand) that might be brought to bear on a problem. - 2.
+Heuristic refers to strategies and techniques problem solvers have (or lack) for making progress when working on non-routine problems. - 3.
+Control refers to the way problem solvers use (or fail to use) the information at their disposal. - 4.
 Belief systems refer to the problem solver's "world view" of the problem domain, which determines the ways they use the knowledge in the first three categories.

-The approach in MTH 303 develops and uses these factors to increase your problem-solving ability.
+The approach in Math 3003 uses these factors to improve your ability to solve problems.
 Classroom techniques used include:

-the teacher as role model

-whole-class problem solving with teacher as control

-small-group problem solving with teacher as coach
+- the teacher as role model - whole-class problem solving with teacher as control - small-group problem solving with teacher as coach